LIVE REMOTE PROCTORING (LRP)

 What is Live Remote Proctoring (LRP)?

-Your preferred testing option can be selected when you initially apply for either RMA or RPT certification on the AMT website.
-After selecting your certification and eligibility route you will see “Exam-taking Location” and you’ll choose either 1) Online on a personal computer (LRP) or 2) At a Pearson VUE testing center.
+Make your choice when you initially apply for either RMA or RPT certification on the AMT website.
+After selecting your certification and eligibility route you will see "Please select the examination format you would prefer" and you’ll choose either 1) Online on a personal computer (LRP) or 2) At a Pearson VUE testing center.

 How do I schedule my exam?

-All AMT exams are administered securely through Pearson VUE.
 Once approved to test, go to AMT's testing page on the Pearson VUE website and set up an account.
 This account is separate from your My AMT Portal.
-Through your Pearson VUE account you will schedule your test time and date with them.
+You will schedule your test time and date through your Pearson VUE account.

 Can I switch from LRP to testing at a Pearson VUE site or vice versa?